rx-angular/rx-angular/libs/state/docs/snippets/behavior-subject-vs-rx-state.md

 - Both reading and writing are reactive.
 - No subscriptions.
 All managed automatically by package.
 - No lifecycle hooks.
 - Less code.
 No need to use tricky operators if you not sure how to use them.
-Huge chunk of job done under the hood.
+A massive chunk of a job done under the hood.